rjetalpuria/C-Projects/README.md

 # Scabler.cpp
 This is your Scabler-buddy.
 It will help you in making the best word choices that earn you the most amount of points.
 ENJOY!

+To test it out yourself download the zip file.

 INPUT: The user can enter as many letters as they wish
 OUTPUT: A list of valid scrabble words with their points